-- Some target ranges offer passes for unlicensed visitors to shoot while supervised and coached by range staff.
+- Some target ranges offer passes for unlicensed visitors to shoot while supervised by range staff.
 (It’s a great activity to do on your own, on a date, outing with friends or an association, office party, bachelor(ette) party, …)

 - Day 1 – Dec 18: CFSC first day.

 - Day 2 – Dec 19: CFSC second day and exams.